 WhatsApp messaging app is one of the most downloaded apps across the globe today. iPhone users have embraced this app and use it to send messages, photos, videos and other media files to friends and relatives.
 At one point for various reasons, you may lose some important WhatsApp photos accidentally.
 This is bad, but it is even worse if you don't know how to retrieve them.
-Fret not, in this article we will show you how to recover deleted WhatsApp photos without or from backup.
+Fret not, in this article we will show you how to recover deleted photos from WhatsApp on iPhone without or from backup.

 1 Can You Recover WhatsApp Deleted Photos on iPhone without Backup?